Bulk-boundary correspondence in extended trimer Su-Schrieffer-Heeger model: Topological invariants

 However, for systems having inversion symmetry with or without chiral symmetry, the Zak phase can be quantized and is $\mathbb{Z}_2$-valued ($0,\pi$ mod $2\pi$).
 The Zak phase ($\phi_{\lambda}$) is defined as follows

 where $\psi_{\lambda}(k)$ denotes eigenstate corresponding to the band $\lambda $.

 For inversion-symmetric topological insulators with or without chiral symmetry, the Zak phase has been used to distinguish topologically trivial ($\phi_1=0~\rm mod~ 2\pi)$ and non-trivial phases ($\phi_1=\pi~\rm mod~2\pi$).
-However, there is an ambiguity in establishing the bulk-boundary correspondence.
-In a recent study \cite{Bardarson}, a generalization of the Zak phase namely the inter-cellular Zak phase has been proposed which establishes the bulk-boundary correspondence by correctly counting the number of boundary modes below the Fermi level.
+However, there is an ambiguity in establishing the bulk-boundary correspondence, as the Zak phase itself depends on the real space origin and choice of unit cell required to define the Bloch Hamiltonian.
+In a recent study \cite{Bardarson}, a generalization of the Zak phase, namely the inter-cellular Zak phase, has been proposed, which establishes the bulk-boundary correspondence by correctly counting the number of boundary modes below the Fermi level.
 The inter-cellular Zak phase is the sum of sub-lattice Zak phases \cite{Carpentier} which is defined as follows